 For a period of almost 1,000 years -- from the fall of the

-Western Roman Empire to the Renaissance -- Latin did continue to be spoken and written as the
+Western Roman Empire to the Renaissance -- Latin continued to be spoken and written as the

-common language of educated men.
+common language of educated people.
 It was also the official language of the Roman Catholic

 church.
 Because of its long period of use by the educated, Latin has been called "the mother and